When is the Cheapest Time to Fly to Zurich?

 As rich in culture as it is commerce, the city of Zurich combines modern Swiss efficiency with a renowned arts scene that bubbles just beneath the surface.
 The city also plays host to a huge variety of architectural styles that co-exist harmoniously.
 The ethereal Romanesque architecture of the Grossmünster Church in the old town and the brightly coloured Pavillon Le Corbusier are both equally impressive.

 The same could be said for the contradictory yet complimentary skyline, which sees modern infrastructure take the foreground against the magnificent Alps and the crystal-clear waters of Lake Zurich in the distance.
-A stunning city to wander around and even more breathtaking if you take the time to uncover some of its better-kept secrets, Zurich definitely deserves a top spot on your travel bucket list.
+A stunning city to wander around and even more breathtaking if you take the time to uncover some of its better-kept secrets, a Zurich holiday definitely deserves a top spot on your travel bucket list.

 British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
 You just need to make sure that your passport has at least six months validity left, on the day you travel.
 Before arriving in Zurich it is best to compare rates for the best possible currency exchange so that you have enough Swiss franc on your person upon arrival.
 There are places available to exchange currency in all major UK airports and in ZRH, but it may be cheaper to do so elsewhere.